clklg/league/README.md

 Notebook 01 may take some time because Riot enforces API request limits.
 The notebook deliberately spaces requests and respects `Retry-After` responses when rate-limited.

+The results in Notebook 02 are specific to the collected sample and may differ when the data collection and analysis are reproduced with a new sample of players.

 ## Riot API endpoints used

 The collection notebook uses two main API families: